Pets

 Leashed pets are welcome on the Grand Portage and Mount Rose trails, and in the Ojibwe Village and walking paths outside of the stockade.

-• A "leash law" exists in the Grand Portage community.
-All pets must be on a leash no longer than six feet.
+• All pets must be on a leash no longer than six feet at the monument and in the Grand Portage community.

-• Sunny summer days include intense sunlight which can heat vehicles up very quickly.
-Pets can overheat rapidly in closed vehicles possibly resulting in life threatening heat exhaustion or heat stroke.
+• Pets can overheat rapidly in closed vehicles.
 If you choose to leave your pet in your vehicle during your visit to Grand Portage, please provide for adequate ventilation and water in your vehicle and plan regular return visits to monitor your pet's condition.
 Your pet(s) will thank you for your caution.

 Dispose of pet waste:

 • All pet waste must be removed from the park.
 Pet waste may not be left on the ground.
-If you are visiting with your pet, please remember to bring plastic bags or a scoop and determine how you will transport waste from the park.
-Once you've picked up your dog's waste with the plastic litter bag, you may dispose of it in any outdoor trash can.
+Please pick up your dog's waste with a plastic bag and dispose of it in any outdoor trash can in the Heritage Center parking lot and picnic areas.

 Park footer